zeux/zeux.github.io/_posts/2023-04-28-triangle-backface-culling.md

 As a result, combining cluster cone culling (to minimize the amount of work done by the mesh shader) with brute-force culling (to cull the triangles that cluster cone culling misses) gives us the best of both worlds: we get the performance of cluster cone culling with the efficiency of brute-force culling.
 This is the approach that [niagara](https://github.com/zeux/niagara) uses right now.
 All of the other culling methods are interesting, but fundamentally the bruteforce culling is cheap enough that the extra complexity doesn't really pay off as none of the methods can reach the same culling efficiency.
 Of course, the results in a more production ready scene or on a different GPU may vary.

-> Note: I originally intended to rerun the experiments on AMD Radeon GPU, but these take forever to gather, and based on my previous experiments with fine-grained culling on AMD hardware I suspect the results will hold even more strongly there, as seemingly any amount of ALU that is spent to cull triangles pays off there...
+> Note: I originally intended to rerun the experiments on AMD Radeon GPU, but these numbers take forever to gather, and based on my previous experiments with fine-grained culling on AMD hardware I suspect the results will hold even more strongly there, as seemingly any amount of ALU that is spent to cull triangles pays off there...
 Sorry!

 # Conclusion